Linear Models

 Model checks

 So now we have run our model and seen the summary… That’s great but how can we know that our model actually is ok??
-Linear models, like most statistical techniques require few data assumption to be run.
+Linear models, like most statistical techniques require some data assumption to be run.
 These assumption need to be met otherwise even if our model could be showing amazing results it won’t be valid.

 What are these assumptions??
 Well they depend a lot on the model you are running.
 We won’t go into much details as there are very good website that explain them1 ,2, in this simple linear mode they are: